FAERIE KNOWE / CARMAN QUARRY, Carman Hill.

 The strange thing is that this disturbed rock from the lower surface of the quarry appears to have imprints of cracked mud, a dried pond.
 Now how did that get to be at that layer?

 This is a lichen found on a rock at the Faerie Knowe.
-Similar ones have been seen on rocks on the hill above.
+Similar ones have been seen in the area.
 Is this the inspiration for the concentric rings engraved on rocks elsewhere, almost always with cup holes?
 Did the lichen have any use such as a hallucinogenic drug used in rituals?
+The "cup" being the pestle for grinding it into a usable paste, perhaps mixed with other ingredients such as alcohol.
 Also see COCHNO STONES index.asp?pageid=715987

 GEOGRAPH.ORG : https://www.geograph.org.uk/article/Carman-Hill/4 and https://www.geograph.org.uk/snippet/13034